satwika11/Sales-Insight-Data-Analysis-using-Power-Bi/README.md

 ## Sales Insights Data Analysis Project
+123
+sathwika hjhdjbkjhbdsahbhghb

-### Instructions to setup mysql on your local computer
+## Instructions to setup mysql on your local computer

 1. Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo